-- g) Initiate IV 20ml/kg.Titrate to systolic pressure of 100 mm Hg. - h) Identify rhythm and refer to appropriate algorithm. - i) Consider additional fluid administration Maximum dose 2,000 ml without medical consultation - j) (Consider PASG, if appropriate.
+- f) Initiate IV 20ml/kg.

+Titrate to systolic pressure of 100 mm Hg.

+- g) Identify rhythm and refer to appropriate algorithm.

+- h) If traumatic arrest is suspected, bilateral needle decompression shall be performed.
+Once catheters are placed do not remove.
+(NEW '07)

+- i) Consider PASG, if appropriate.